tombomba/tombomba.github.io/_posts/2020-02-12-the-wes-anderson-movie-part-ix.md

 He's right.
 It's silly.
 Anderson's films are of a very specific piece.
 Either you embrace that or you don't.

-But then I can't think of anything more boring than walking into a new movie by a named director and knowing exactly what I'm about to see.
+But then I can't think of anything more boring than walking into a new movie and knowing exactly what I'm about to see.